pablodenadai/anthill/README.md

 - Ant Speed
 - 60fps
 - Sort out config obj
+- Pheromone amount instead of steps limit
+- consistency

+- left or right on pher depending on if carrying food or not
+- sphere

+- NO foods amounst instead of new elements
+- DONE remove dom els
-- food spread ? multiply ?
+- DONE food spread ? multiply ?
-- food list and pheromone list
+- DONE food list and pheromone list